alexsiracusa/DB-MQP/backend/tables/README.md

 ### Instructions
-this folder should be populated with the contents of Tables.zip folder found in the "Data" folder of our google drive.
+this folder should be populated with the contents of tables.zip file found in this directory (don't keep the nested the folders).

 the file names should include:
 - Anilist_User.csv